 Luigi as well, despite his late entrance to being playable.
 He has the speed of Mario, even greater agility than the other characters, and his spring jump does double damage from below, while none of the other characters can attack from below at all.
 Note that charging the spring jump only increases its height, it will do double damage no matter how little you charge it.

 Similar to Bowser, Peach becomes much more powerful when using Carrie.
 She has a move that grants her complete invulnerability, but as with Bowser's flame breath, she is immobile using it and must be grounded.
 Again, factor in that Carrie makes Peach grounded all the time and faster means you can easily move around and attack enemies while remaining completely impenetrable.
 Many a challenge becomes very easy abusing this.

-The original Mario & Luigi game (Superstar Saga) had a series of badges called Shroom Badges (Shroom Badge, Shroom Badge A, Shroom Badge AA) that increased your attack proportional to the number of mushrooms you were carrying.
+The first Mario & Luigi game (Superstar Saga) had a series of badges called Shroom Badges (Shroom Badge, Shroom Badge A, Shroom Badge AA) that increased your attack proportional to the number of mushrooms you were carrying.
 Ostensibly, this was supposed to have the penalty where healing yourself costs you attack, but it is both cheap and easy to carry almost 99 of all FOUR kinds of mushrooms and to heal only using Nuts.
-Since carrying around 30 of each kind of mushroom was enough of a game breaker, just imagine what 396 of them must be like.
+Since carrying around 30 of each kind of mushroom was enough of a game breaker, just imagine what 396 mushrooms must be like.